Dave-team/Knowledge-base/Principles.md

 - Live a meaningful life:
     - The person who is satisfied with little will always have enough
     - Life is like a box of chocolates - you never know what you're gonna get.
 But you just make the most of it
+- After breakup message: I’m 27.
+There really is more than enough time to find someone and settle down, get married and have kids.
+And before that, enjoy your time being single.
+Focus on advancing your career, become this more social person, make new friends, pursue new hobbies and just generally really be more of an independent man with character who is happy with who he is.
+Someone who isn’t obsessed around getting a response from someone else.
+Someone who lets go of things he doesn’t control.
+Someone who leads by example.
+You cannot depend on a relationship for happiness because one way or another, things will mess up.
+So ALWAYS live an independent happy life - then if someone joins that life, all the better.
+Just do not change for anything or anyone

+Other
+- Define who I am and what I want out of life.
+Translate these things to goals and get after them
+- We can choose to be the happiest person alive.
+It's literally just a choice once basics are accounted for